LandRegistry/hmlr-design-system-legacy/hmlr_design_system/assets/README.md

 1) Don't run `npm install` to install all the packages.
 You should `rebuild` your docker container and they will be installed for you.

 2) If you want to install a new module, run `npm install --package-lock-only packageNameHere` which will add the module to your package.json.
-You should then run `rebuild design-system` and it will install the new package.
+You should then run `rebuild hmlr-design-system` and it will install the new package.
 Alternatively, it is often easier to simply add the line to package.json manually yourself and then do the rebuild.

 3) If you want to work on a module directly and would normally use `npm link` - unfortunately you can't because Docker volumes do not support symlinks.
 Instead, check out a copy of the Git repository to a `node_modules` folder inside your application's repository and work on it there.
 Any modules installed in `/src/node_modules` will take precedence over the modules installed at `NODE_PATH`